donotjs/donot-transform/README.md

         	return filename.replace(/\.myremoteext$/, '.mylocalext');
         }

-        // Returns compiled data.
-        // (Optional - default implementation returns `data`).
+        // Compiles data from one file to another.
-        // (Notice: Results from `compile` is cached, so this is only called once per file). compile(filename, data, options) {
+        // Notice: Results from `compile` is cached, so this is only called when cache is invalid. compile(srcFilename, destFilename, options) {
         	return new Promise((resolved, rejected) => {
-        		// Compile your local file and return in the following format. resolved({
+        		// Compile the srcFilename to destFilename and resolve. resolved({
-							// The compiled data
-        			data: myData,
-							// An array of files used in compile.
-Used by the cache to determine when to invalid the cache.
-							files: [ myLocalFile1, myLocalFile2],
 					// An optional source map
         			map: myMap
         		});
         		// Call `rejected` with an error if compile fails.
         	});
         }

+        // Return `true` if transform needs rendering. needsRendering() {
+        	return `true`;
+        }

         // Returns rendered compiled data.
-        // (Optional - default implementation returns `compiledData`).
-        // (Notice: Results from `render` is NOT cached). render(filename, compiledData, options) {
+        // Notice: Results from `render` is NOT cached and is called on every request. render(compiledData, options) {
         	return new Promise((resolved, rejected) => {
         		// Render any compiled data and return in the following format. resolved({